Financial Wellness Statistics – 17 Interesting Findings

 (Source: Mercer)

-It’s a common misconception that wealthy people don’t have money problems.
-In reality, financial struggles can occur regardless of how much money you make.
+It’s a widespread misconception that wealthy people don’t face money problems.
+In reality, financial struggles can arise regardless of income level.

 Nearly 42% of surveyed participants, regardless of age and income, state that they feel “somewhat” or “entirely” financially healthy